skypjack/entt/docs/md/meta.md

 * _Data members_.
 Both real data members of the underlying type and static and global variables, as well as constants of any kind, can be attached to a meta type.
-From a client's point of view, all the variables associated with the reflected type will appear as if they were part of the type itself.<br/>
+From the point of view of the client, all the variables associated with the reflected type will appear as if they were part of the type itself.<br/>
   Use the `data` member function for this purpose:

   ```cpp